dxw/playbook/guides/development-workflow.md

 Added repairs

 # Great
-(feature) Job postings are now displayed on the landing page
+Job postings are now displayed on the landing page

 - Getting the Job postings out of the external API proved difficult but I think the solution we have will allow us to easily upgrade to the new release they